Introduction

 All in all, SOCs ensure the cybersecurity of organizations and protect sensitive information and systems.

-Differences Between the NOC and the SOC
+Difference Between NOC and SOC

 The below NOC vs. SOC table helps you understand the core differences in their roles and responsibilities.
 Let’s get into it.